ilya-makhonin/chat-bots-examples/README.md

 + Python

 ***
-Some bots will be ready by the end of February.
+Some bots will be ready by the end of May.